Call To Schedule A Free Consultation

 Burn Injury Compensation

-As we mentioned before, depending on the extent of the injury, burn victims can rack up serious medical debt over the course of their life.
-That is why filing a claim against the responsible party for damages is so important.
-A civil lawsuit for a burn injury can help the victim obtain compensation for:
+Depending on the extent of the injury, burn victims can rack up serious medical debt over the course of their lives.
+That is why filing a burn injury lawsuit against the responsible party for damages is so important.
+With the help of a personal injury lawyer at TLF, victims can obtain compensation for things like:

-• Medical expenses, including any past and future treatment
+• Medical bills, including any past and future medical treatments

-• Ambulance fees, hospital stays, surgery costs, medical equipment, prescriptions, physical therapy, etc.
+• Emergency room and ambulance fees, hospital stays, surgery costs, medical equipment, prescriptions, physical therapy, etc.

 • Lost wages